tristerry08-coder/Navio/docs/TRANSLATIONS.md

 ## Under the Hood

-Weblate maintains an internal copy of the Git repository.
+Codeberg Translate maintains an internal copy of the Git repository.
 The repository URL can be found under _Manage → Repository Maintenance → Weblate Repository_.
 All components, except for the website, share the same internal Weblate repository.

 Translations are extracted from the repository and stored in an internal database, which is used by the Weblate UI.
 Every 24 hours, this internal database is synchronized back to the internal repository.
 This process can also be triggered manually via _Manage → Repository Maintenance → Commit_.

-After committing changes from the internal database to the internal repository, Weblate pushes all updates to the `weblate-i18n` branch of the main Codeberg repository and creates or updates a pull request (PR) to `main`.
+Codeberg Translate has its own Git repository fork of both the website and the main Git repository for pushing translation commits and then creating pull requests (PRs) on Codeberg.
+After committing changes from the internal database to the internal repository, Codeberg Translate pushes all updates to the `weblate-comaps-<component>` branch (e.g. `weblate-comaps-android` for Android UI strings) of its forked repository and creates or updates a PR to `main` branch of the main repository.
 This operation can be manually triggered via _Manage → Repository Maintenance → Push_.

 ### Reviewing PRs

-Translations are intended to be reviewed by the community on Weblate.
+Translations are intended to be reviewed by the community on Codeberg Translate.
 However, if it's a user's first contribution or if there is any doubt, a quick scan and comparison with the English source can be useful.

-It is recommended to add comments directly on Weblate, as translators primarily work within that platform.
-If the contributor has a Codeberg account, you may tag them in the pull request, but there is no guarantee that they will respond.
+It is recommended to add comments directly on Codeberg Translate, as translators primarily work within that platform.
+Since Codeberg Translate requires a Codeberg account, you may tag contributors in the pull request, but there is no guarantee that they will respond.

 ### Resolving Conflicts